 Often, one Bay Area spouse attends graduate school during the marriage and obtains a valuable professional license, while the other works to pay all the bills or raise the children.
-In California, the license is not a community property asset, but the community may have reimbursement rights to a contribution that substantially enhanced one spouse's earning capacity.Explore Your Options with a Family Law Lawyer in Santa Clara County
+In California, the license is not a community property asset, but the community may have reimbursement rights to a contribution that substantially enhanced one spouse's earning capacity.Explore Your Options with a Property Division Lawyer in San Francisco

 Although community property may seem like a straightforward concept, many spouses may be concerned about property division and reimbursement.
 Some Bay Area couples also may have accumulated separate property in other states that is then turned into community property in California through purchases and commingling.
 At Lerner Poole, our attorneys are Certified Family Law Specialists who are knowledgeable in property division and reimbursement, among other matters.
 We have assisted many residents of the Bay Area, including those from Santa Clara County communities such as Los Altos, Mountain View, and Los Gatos.
 Attorney Stacey Poole has a master's degree in tax, which can be particularly helpful to clients with high net worth divorces who are worried about the tax consequences of property division.
 Contact us at 415-391-6000 or via our online form to schedule an appointment with a San Francisco property division attorney.